DNS security issues

 By flooding the victim with UDP packets, the hacker overloads the target website or service until it collapses under the weight of all the incoming data.

 >> Are you an appliance manufacturer?
-It is possible to natively integrate FlashStart → Try it now
+It is possible to natively integrate FlashStart → Request a quotation or try it now

 4. FlashStart prevents DNS security issues